How to Add Stripes to Arrow of Light Arrows

 - Arrow of Light – Yellow

-There won't be enough room to add a stripe for the seven rank required adventures, so use 1/4″ stripes to represent each adventure a Scout completes in addition to the required seven.
+There won’t be enough room to add a stripe for the six rank required adventures, so use 1/4″ stripes to represent each adventure a Scout completes in addition to the required six.

 These stripes could be any color, but using gold, silver or white makes the most sense to me.
 Our pack will probably use gold for all of them.